 Preventing damage to buried pipelines and utilities is required by law.
 Several working days before you plan to dig, you must contact your North Dakota one call center (call 811) so that before you move earth by any means you'll "know what's below."
-The most important

-Know what's below.
-Call before you dig. safety step is to first NOTIFY 811.
+The most important safety step is to first NOTIFY 811.
 It's the law.